No. 1532-04 | 1 September 2020

 5.1 About payment cards

 Payment cards refers to debit and credit cards (hereafter referred to jointly as “payment cards” or “cards”).
 A payment card is a payment method in the form of a personalised plastic card incorporating a microprocessor, card number or token linked to a specific payment account for debit cards or card account for credit cards (hereafter payment accounts and card accounts will be referred to jointly as an “account”) with the account holder.
 Payment cards are issued by the Bank.
-Cards can be used to pay for goods and services, to withdraw funds or other purposes which accord with the provisions of these Terms and other rules on payment card use that may be valid at each time.
+Cards can be used to pay for goods and services, to withdraw funds or other purposes which accord with the provisions of these Terms and other rules on payment card use and product descriptions that may be valid at each time.
 Cards are owned by the Bank.
 The account holder may request the issue of multiple debit cards to his/her payment account.
 If the account holder requests that the Bank issue a card linked to his/her account to a third party, the account holder authorises that party to oblige the account holder and utilise the card in accordance with these Terms.
 Payments/withdrawals using a card are debited from a payment account or registered to a card account.
 The account holder pays interest and costs from the issuance and use of a card in accordance with the Bank's interest rate and price tariffs.
 The account holder also pays the cost of using a card charged by other service providers, including fees that ATM service providers charge on withdrawals.
 The card holder is the person to whom a card is issued.
 The card holder may be the account holder or a person authorised to carry a card by the account holder.
 The card holder is also an individual who holds a company card.
-An account holder who is the legal guardian of a non-financially competent individual may apply for a debit card on behalf of the non-competent individual and the account holder bears sole responsibility for all use of and transactions made by the non-competent individual.
 Retail payment cards are issued to individuals.
 Corporate payment cards are issued to individuals who are sole proprietors or to the registration numbers of legal entities, such as associations, companies and institutions.
 The legal entity is the account holder and is responsible for all use, payments and withdrawals made by the card holder.
 Authentication is the method used by the card holder to prove identity using personalised security measures when he/she confirms payment/withdrawal using a card.
 Authentication involves entering personalised security measures such as a PIN or other security number.
 Authentication may also involve other methods, depending on the Bank's security requirements at any given time.
 The Bank reserves the right to amend its security requirements without notice.

 5.2 Application and issuance

 The card holder can purchase goods and services from those merchants and service providers who accept cards.
 The card holder may also withdraw cash with the card at those banks, savings banks, ATMs, and other parties that offer card holders such services.
-The card holder shall receive a copy of the sales note, with the seller preserving another copy.
 Debit instructions are sent electronically from the seller for settlement by Landsbankinn.
 Use of the card may be subject to maximum withdrawal limits, for instance in ATMs and card readers or subject to the Bank’s rules.
 The card holder agrees not to exceed account limits in his/her use of the card.
 Otherwise charges may apply based on the tariff, and criminal liability base on law.
 The Bank reserves the right to reject withdrawals and close a card if there are reasoned grounds to suspect unauthorised or fraudulent use of the card.
-The card holder uses the PIN to confirm payments/withdrawals from an account with the card unless these Terms provide otherwise, including for contactless payment or payment online.
-In confirming a payment or withdrawal, the card holder consents to the withdrawal of funds.
+The card holder uses the PIN to confirm payments/withdrawals from an account with the card unless the Bank’s terms provide otherwise, including for contactless payment or payment online.
 If the card holder enters the wrong PIN three times in a row, the Bank may freeze the card, close or recall it.
 The Bank unilaterally determines withdrawal limits for cards and reserves the right to deny requests to raise such limits.
 The Bank also reserves the right to withhold authorisation for payment or withdrawal, inter alia for the following reasons: (a) a card has been reported as stolen or lost, (b) a payment account has either been closed or destroyed, (c) withdrawal limit has been fully utilised or a debt owed the Bank foreclosed (d) a card has been closed, (e) amount of payment (with added cost, as the case may be) exceeds the account balance or limit, (f) wrong personalised security measures have been used, e.g. a wrong PIN, (g) the validity period of the car has expired; or, (h) on other grounds, provided for by law, the Bank's terms and conditions or rules.
 Misuse of the card is a violation of law.

 5.3 Obligations and safekeeping